Square-weighted zero-sum constants: when is an odd square

-So each term of $S$ is either a unit or a multiple of $p$ by a unit.
-If at least three terms of $S$ are units or at least three terms of $S$ are of the form $pu$ where $u$ is a unit, by Lemma \ref{cm3} we get an $S(p^r)^*$-weighted zero-sum subsequence of $S$.
-Thus, we see that $D_{S(p^r)^*}\leq 5$. \end{proof}
+It follows that each term of $S$ is either a unit or a multiple of $p$ by a unit.
+If at least three terms of $S$ are units or at least three terms of $S$ are of the form $pu$ where $u$ is a unit, by using Lemma \ref{cm3} we get an $S(p^r)$-weighted zero-sum subsequence of $S$.
+Thus, we see that $D_{S(p^r)}\leq 5$. \end{proof}

 \begin{corollary} Let $n$ be an odd square.
-Then we have that $D_{S(n)^*}=5$. \end{corollary}
+Then we have that $D_{S(n)}=5$. \end{corollary}

-\begin{proof} From Theorem \ref{lbe} we have $D_{S(n)^*}\geq 5$ when $n$ is an odd square.
-Since for any prime divisor $p$ of $n$, we have that $p$ is odd and $v_p(n)$ is even, by using Theorem \ref{lbd} followed by Corollary \ref{pr} we get that $D_{S(n)^*}\leq 5$.
-Thus, it follows that $D_{S(n)^*}=5$. \end{proof}
+\begin{proof} From Theorem \ref{lbe} we see that $D_{S(n)}\geq 5$ when $n$ is an odd square.
+Since every prime divisor $p$ of $n$ is odd and $v_p(n)$ is even, by using Corollary \ref{pr} and Theorem \ref{lbd} we see that $D_{S(n)}\leq 5$.
+Thus, it follows that $D_{S(n)}=5$. \end{proof}